aashishvanand/Weatherstation/README.md

 ## Android Application
 Download the application <a href="https://github.com/aashishvanand/Weatherstation/raw/master/WeatherStation.apk">here</a>.
 Modify its source to get the data from your server and build the apk using Android Studio. you can check out this gitlink directly into andorid studio.<br>
 The Android application displays the weather information the Pi records from its sorroundings.
-Clicking on the location card will open up Google Maps pointing to the location of the Weather Station , this information is recieved from the GPS Module
+Clicking on the location card will open up Google Maps pointing to the location of the Weather Station , this information is recieved from the GPS Module<br>

 ##Php Script
 As you have the option to install a wamp server in pi its really easy to connect PHP with MySQL in a pi or you can do it as in our case to make a request from the Python (Pi) to the Dedicated Wamp Server to handle the request.